-Mr. Spanos also responded to the nine mass property accounts for which Mr. Garrett had proposed adjustments to the service lives.
-Mr. Spanos noted that his depreciation study had recommended an increase to the average service life from both current depreciation rates and the estimate from the previous depreciation study.
+Mr. Spanos also responded to the nine mass property accounts for which Mr. Garrett had proposed service life adjustments.
+Mr. Spanos noted that his depreciation study recommended an increase to the average service life from both current depreciation rates and the estimate from the previous depreciation study.
 He explained that Mr. Garrett's proposals are to increase the service lives even further.
 He testified that Mr. Garrett's adjustments relied too much on mathematical curve fitting and too little on the use of informed judgment.
-He gave examples where Mr. Garrett's approach resulted in estimated survival many years beyond what should be considered reasonable.
+He gave examples where Mr. Garrett's approach resulted in estimated survival years beyond what should be considered reasonable.
 Finally, he noted that all of Mr. Garrett's adjustments resulted from an error in constructing his charts in Excel, which shifted the smooth survivor curves to the right in each graph.

-K Mr. McCuen.
-Mr. McCuen responded to the parties' testimony related to excess deferred income taxes.
-He stated that all witnesses agree that the IRS has mandated that these excess deferred income taxes be passed back to customers using ARAM and that all witnesses understand that the unprotected excess deferred taxes can be passed back to customers over any reasonable period of time.
-He testified that he has proposed using ARAM, Mr. Blakley proposed a 5 year amortization period, and Mr. Gorman proposed a 10 year amortization period.
+Mr. McCuen.
+Mr. McCuen responded to the parties' testimony related to excess ADIT.
+He stated that all witnesses agree that the IRS has mandated that these excess ADIT be passed back to customers using ARAM and that all witnesses understand that the unprotected excess ADIT can be passed back to customers over any reasonable period of time.
+He testified that he has proposed using ARAM, Mr. Blakley proposed a five-year amortization period, and Mr. Gorman proposed a ten-year amortization period.
 Mr. McCuen supported his proposal using ARAM based on the Commission's June 1, 1987 Interim Order in Cause No. 38194 and the Report of the Executive Committee filed in that Cause on April 15, 1987, concluding that all excess deferred taxes should be passed back using ARAM, specifically stating that "protected" deferred taxes are those that relate to depreciation method and life of public utility property and the "unprotected" portion includes the remaining balance of excess deferred taxes.
-The Report found that excess deferred tax reserves existing on the books of utilities at whatever point in time the utility reduces its tax rate in compliance with the Tax Reform Act of 1986, should be returned to the ratepayers utilizing the average rate assumption method.
-Mr. McCuen stated that while the Executive Committee chose not to differentiate, he believes the portion of the unprotected items related to property (repairs, capitalized overheads and mixed service costs) should appropriately follow the ARAM flow back to customers and the non-property related excess deferred taxes may have a more appropriate shorter flowback period depending on the underlying cause of the temporary difference giving rise to the deferred tax.
-Mr. McCuen proposed a 10 year amortization period for these types of items.
+The Report found that excess deferred tax reserves existing on the books of utilities at whatever point in time the utility reduces its tax rate in compliance with the Tax Reform Act of 1986, should be returned to the ratepayers utilizing ARAM.
+Mr. McCuen stated that while the Executive Committee chose not to differentiate, he believes the portion of the unprotected items related to property (repairs, capitalized overheads, and mixed service costs) should appropriately follow the ARAM flow back to customers, and the non-property related excess deferred taxes may have a more appropriate shorter flowback period depending on the underlying cause of the temporary difference giving rise to the deferred tax.
+Mr. McCuen proposed a ten-year amortization period for these types of items.